luizaauge/portfolio/README.md

-# Personal Portfolio Website ✨
+# Personal Portfolio Website

+## Overview ✨
-This project is a personal portfolio website developed using the Flask framework.
-The website serves as a platform to showcase my skills, experiences, and projects in web development.
+This project is a personal portfolio website developed using Flask, a micro web framework written in Python.
+The website is currently hosted on PythonAnywhere and can be accessed at http://luizaauge.pythonanywhere.com/.

+## Hosting 💻
+The website is hosted on PythonAnywhere, a popular online hosting platform that supports Python web applications.
+PythonAnywhere was chosen for its ease of use, reliability, and built-in support for Flask applications.

 ## Key Features 🚀